Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 - **[Component State Changes](#component-state-changes)**
 - **[Documentation References](#documentation-references)**

 This migration guide covers the part of tests that verify a component behavior exists.
 This might be clicking a button and expecting the DOM to change, calling component APIs on a ref to trigger state changes, or setting the component state directly!
-For more information on what patterns are covered, check the [patterns list below](#what-patterns-does-this-cover) to see the patterns that are covered.
+For more information on what patterns are covered, check the [patterns list below](#patterns-covered-here) to see the patterns that are covered.

-This guide does not go into detail about React Testing Library (RTL) APIs themselves in terms of parameters or options, and instead focuses on common test patterns and what that looks like using the RTL APIs.
+This guide does not go into detail about React Testing Library (RTL) APIs themselves in terms of parameters or options, and instead focuses on common test patterns and what they look like using the RTL APIs.
 For more resources on how these interaction APIs work, see the [documentation section](#documentation-references)

 ## Patterns Covered Here